-Cara Cashon, Ph.D. is an Associate Professor in the Department of Psychological and Brain Sciences at the University of Louisville.
-Dr. Cashon's research area of expertise is infant cognitive development and face recognition.
+Cara Cashon, Ph.D. is an Associate Professor in the Department of Psychological and Brain Sciences and Director of the Infant Cognition Lab at the University of Louisville.
+Dr. Cashon's research areas of expertise are infant cognitive development and face recognition.
 She feels fortunate to be involved in the Louisville baby community and to be able to contribute to parents' understanding of their babies.

 - Ph.D.
 Psychology, The University of Texas at Austin, 2004

 - B.S.
 Psychology, The University of Iowa, 1995

 - Infant face perception

 - Cognitive, perceptual, and linguistic development in typically developing infants and toddlers